Custom T-Shirts for charitable event

 "My sister's volleyball team is dedicating their season to my Mimi (grandmother) who recently passed away from lung cancer.
 They wear these shirts for their warmup before every game and they will be hosting a "whiteout" game for lung cancer where all proceeds from that night will go to research for lung cancer! "

-Kent State's FLASHanthropists! by Joe - 11 months ago
+Kent State's FLASHanthropists! by Joe - about 1 year ago

 "FLASHanthropy is a student organization that teaches the student body about philanthropy by funding a scholarship.
 Funded solely by donations from student and parent donations, our endowment fund has reached over $70,000 in 5 years!!
 Kent State University has some amazing and generous students, and we love to brag about that!"